francoisbegin/eAUDIT/README.md

 # eAUDIT
-eAUDIT is a project I worked on which formed the basis of a SANS Gold paper (https://www.sans.org.
-The paper was published in June of 2015 and can be downloaded here: https://www.sans.org/reading-room/whitepapers/auditing/eaudit-designing-generic-tool-review-entitlements-36027.
+eAUDIT is a project I worked on which formed the basis of a SANS Gold paper (https://www.sans.org) published in June of 2015.
+The paper can be downloaded here: https://www.sans.org/reading-room/whitepapers/auditing/eaudit-designing-generic-tool-review-entitlements-36027.
 I also presented my paper during the 2015 SANS conference in Las Vegas.
 The paper & prosentation cover the high-level design and implementation of eAUDIT.

 This project was eventually implemented at my workplace, and the tool is still in use today.